libheartbeats/heartbeats-simple-sys/README.md

 does not define higher-level abstractions over the native `heartbeats-simple` library functions.

+This project provides separate crates with bindings for the four `heartbeats-simple` libraries:

+* hbs-sys
+* hbs-acc-sys
+* hbs-pow-sys
+* hbs-acc-pow-sys

+The top-level `heartbeats-simple-sys` crate re-exports bindings for all four.

 The latest `heartbeats-simple` C libraries can be found at [https://github.com/libheartbeats/heartbeats-simple](https://github.com/libheartbeats/heartbeats-simple).